RubixML/Housing/README.md

 ```

 ### Make Predictions
-To obtain the predictions from the model, simply call `predict()` with the dataset containing the unknown samples.
-Then submit those predictions along with their IDs to the [contest page](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+To obtain the predictions from the model, call the `predict()` method with the dataset containing the unknown samples.

 ```php
 $predictions = $estimator->predict($dataset);
 ```

-That's it!
-Good luck on the competition!
+Nice work!
+Now you can submit your predictions with their IDs to the [contest page](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) to see how well you did.

 ### Wrap Up

 - Regressors are a type of estimator that predict continuous valued outcomes such as house prices.
 - Ensemble learning combines the predictions of multiple estimators into one.
-- The [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) regressor is an ensemble learner that uses Regression Trees to fix the errors of a *weak* base estimator.
+- [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) is an ensemble learner that uses Regression Trees to fix up the errors of a *weak* base estimator.
-- Gradient Boost can handle both categorical and continuous data types by default.
+- Gradient Boost can handle both categorical and continuous data types at the same time by default.
 - Data science competitions are a great way to practice your machine learning skills.

 ### Next Steps